domRiddle/ASF/FAQ.md

 ### So how it exactly works?

-Before trying to understand what ASF is, you should make sure that you understand what Steam Cards are, and how to obtain them, which is nicely described in official FAQ **[here](https://steamcommunity.com/tradingcards/faq)**.
+Before trying to understand what ASF is, you should make sure that you understand what Steam cards are, and how to obtain them, which is nicely described in official FAQ **[here](https://steamcommunity.com/tradingcards/faq)**.

 In short, Steam cards are collectible items that you're eligible for when owning particular game, and can be used for crafting badges, selling on Steam market or any other purpose of your choice.